-Do not pick up the food that will make your breathe stink or will fill your mouth so you cannot have a conversation.
-The smaller food and smaller bites, the better.
+Do not pick up the food that will make your breath stink or will fill your mouth so you cannot have a conversation.
+The smaller the food and smaller the bites, the better.

 You stay longer than you should

 If you meet someone who is just there to pitch you, get out as fast as possible.
-If you don’t see the conversation adding value to you or it having a potentially fit to help each other out, get out after 5 minutes.
-If the conversation is going great and you are reaching the 10 minute mark schedule a follow up coffee.
-The best excuses to leave a conversation is asking where the food or drinks are and a hearty “it was great to meet you (insert name here).”
+If you don’t see the conversation adding value to you or it having a potential fit to help each other out, get out after 5 minutes.
+If the conversation is going great and you are reaching the 10-minute mark schedule a follow-up coffee.
+The best excuses to leave a conversation are asking where the food or drinks are and a hearty “it was great to meet you (insert name here).”

 You do not bring business cards, or you do not get one from them

 Even if it is a cheap one with your name, e-mail and phone number to start, that is better than not having anything.
 I have found people are hesitant to give out their personal info to someone who isn’t willing to share theirs.
 If you leave without their business card that can be seen as disrespectful but it also doesn’t give you an e-mail or phone number to follow up.

 You think networking is all about making a sale

 Everyone thinks networking is about making a sale, but it is just as much about educating yourself.
 Learning about different industries, and how others are conducting their business should give you tons of information on how to better run, position or market yours.

 You do not have a Customer Relationship Management (CRM) Software